Azure/azure-powershell-migration/docs/how-to-update-az-module-spec.md

 1. Add new version and release notes to `powershell-module/ChangeLog.md` and `powershell-module/Az.Tools.Migration/Az.Tools.Migration.psd1`.

-   *Note: The version of Az.Tools.Migration should be equal to the targeted Az Version.*
+   *Note: The major version of Az.Tools.Migration should be the major version of targeted Az Version. *

 1. Submit a pull request to commit the new changes.